 Today, when you sit down to write a press release — as well as being informative — it should be interactive and useful.
 Because everything is currently digital, enticing your contacts to read your press release is perhaps harder than ever, and your PR team needs a way to stand out, without going off-brand.
-Press releases should contain added value so that it gets noticed, is appreciated and published by journalists, influencers, bloggers and the media.
+Press releases should contain added value so that they get noticed, are appreciated, and published by journalists, influencers, bloggers, and the media.
 It’s important to note and understand that the industry is changing, and so should the way that you write your press releases, in order to measure up.

-As well as answering the classic questions (what? who? where? how? and why?), press releases should also include: links to provide greater information, your social media profiles, buttons to share content and the possibility of downloading and embedding.
+As well as answering the classic questions (what? who? where? how? and why?), press releases should also include: links to provide greater information, your social media profiles, buttons to share content, and the possibility to download and embed.
 If you’re announcing an event, don’t forget to place a button to enable people to register or confirm attendance.
 And, of course, if you’re using email or a website to distribute it, make it responsive so it can be viewed on all kinds of devices.
 Here’s a good example:

-- Visually attractive.
-Graphics, animations, infographics and videos are more effective than text and a couple of images for generating interest.
+Graphics, animations, infographics, and videos are more effective than text and a couple of images for generating interest.
 In fact, visuals increase press release reads by 77%.
 Nowadays, more than simple information, we consume dynamic content, that speaks for itself and tells a story.
 Images and infographics are more likely to catch the eyes of your contacts, so make sure to try and include an even amount of written information, as well as aesthetically pleasing and relevant graphics in your press release.

-If you have all the above under control and want to be innovative you’ll get great results in your communications campaigns, since it’s not just about putting together good press releases but about building an up-to-date, solid and good image for your brand or business.
+If you have all of the above under control and want to be innovative you’ll get great results in your communications campaigns since it’s not just about putting together good press releases but about building an up-to-date, solid and good image for your brand or business.
 To understand more about how you can personalize and tailor your press releases to different groups of contacts, explore our software.